gitlabhq/gitlabhq/doc/api/users.md

 + `title` (required) - new SSH Key's title
 + `key` (required) - new SSH key

-Will return created key with status `201 Created` on success, or `404 Not found` on fail.
+Return values:

++ `201 Created` on success and the added key
++ `400 Bad Request` if one of the required attributes is not given
++ `401 Unauthorized` if user is not authorized to add ssh key
++ `404 Not Found` if something else fails

 ## Delete SSH key

-Delete key owned by currently authenticated user
+Deletes key owned by currently authenticated user.
+This is an idempotent function and calling it on a key that is already deleted or not available results in `200 Ok`.

 ```
 DELETE /user/keys/:id